puppetlabs/puppet-docs/source/puppet/4.5/reference/lang_data.md

 ---
 layout: default
-title: "Language: About Values and Data Types"
+title: "Language: About values and data types"
 canonical: "/puppet/latest/reference/lang_data.html"
 ---

-## Values and Data
+## Values and data

 Most of the things you can do with the Puppet language involve some form of data.